Current Research Projects

 Peer Adjustment & Teen Health (PATH) study

 In collaboration with Dr. Hilary Marusak and Dr. Tanja Jovanovic (Wayne State School of Medicine), the Peer Adjustment and Teen Health in Education (PATH) study examines early adolescents’ experiences of peer victimization, threat processing, and mental health.
 In 2020, we concluded online survey data collection with approximately 200 parent and adolescent (ages 10-14) dyads from the Metro Detroit area.
-Now, with funding from NICHD (1R21HD105882-01A1; MPIS: Marusak & Schacter), we are following up with this cohort to examine links between adolescents’ past experiences of peer victimization, physiological markers of threat sensitivity, and anxiety symptom development.
+Recently, with funding from NICHD (1R21HD105882-01A1; MPIS: Marusak & Schacter), we followed up with this cohort to examine links between adolescents’ past experiences of peer victimization, physiological markers of threat sensitivity, and anxiety symptom development.